WoltLab/docs.woltlab.com/docs/migration/wsc55/libraries.md

 Refer to the documentation within the [sebastianbergmann/diff](https://github.com/sebastianbergmann/diff) repository for details on how to use the library.

 See [WoltLab/WCF#4918](https://github.com/WoltLab/WCF/pull/4918) for examples on how to use the compatibility helper if you need to preserve the output format for the time being.

+## Cronjobs

+WoltLab Suite 5.6 ships with dragonmantank/cron-expression as a replacement for `wcf\util\CronjobUtil`.

+This library is considered an internal library / implementation detail and not covered by backwards compatibility promises of WoltLab Suite.